IPCC-AR7/ar7-wg1-fod-ch99-fig99-template/README.md

 Please note that figures in this repository may differ from those in the published version due to the editorial process.
 The repository contains the latest available versions prior to publication.

-# Checklist Before Finalizing (delete when you complete the README.md)
+# 🟡Checklist Before Finalizing (delete when you complete the README.md)

 - Updated title and badges